WBS-TW/CPxplorer/R/instructions_CPions.md

 __interference__: indicate whether or not the m/z two nearest ions can interfere with each other at the set MS resolution value. _"false"_ means no interference and _"true"_ means there is interference (and therefore the MS resolution cannot resolve these peaks).

-__Optional: add ion formula for IS/RS__: input the ion formula for IS or RS if needed.
-Enter one formula per line.
-Indicate IS or RS isotopic formula and charge separated by space. _The ion formula should be for the adduct ion_ and not the neutral chemical formula.
-The input for the ion formula is written in three parts, each separated by a `blank space`, the IS or RS, the ion formula where heavy isotopes are indicated by [13C] or [2H], and the charge (+ or -).
-Example:
-IS [13]C2C8H17Cl5 -
-RS [13]C12H17Br6 -
-_(make sure there is no empty last line)_

 ### Plot outputs